 In the world of dating, these insignificant messages from your ex, after your breakup, are what we call — breadcrumbs.

 In most scenarios, your ex is just seeing if you are still available.
-If you still reply with enthusiasm.
+If you still reply with enthusiasm and urgency.

 If you still want her back.